 The use of secure cloud service such as Software as a Service (SaaS), Infrastructure as a Service (IaaS), and Platform as a Service (PaaS) is accelerating.
 The Executive Order emphasizes moving to cloud environments and following a Zero Trust security architecture, meaning no environment including the cloud should be considered trusted and all access should be authenticated and authorized.

 The Executive Order notes that application development must be secure from beginning to end.
-More importance has been placed on creating secure software development environments, including using separate build environments, auditing trust relationships, and tightening security via a multi-factor authentication and conditional access.
+More importance has been placed on creating secure software development environments, including:

-Guidelines will be published to recommend minimum standards for testing of software source code, including types of testing such as “code review tools, static and dynamic analysis, software composition tools, and penetration testing”.
+Guidelines recommend minimum standards for testing software source code, including types of testing such as:

 Forward Security uses the OWASP’s Application Security Verification Standard (ASVS), providing developers with requirements that can be used to build more secure applications and meet the security assurance goals or the organization.

 Maintaining integrity on open-source projects via documentation and controls on internal and third-party software is crucial.